arei/npmbox/README.md

 	Options:

-		-v, -verbose         Shows npm output which is normally hidden.
+		-v, --verbose         Shows npm output which is normally hidden.
-		-s, -silent          Shows no output whatsoever.
+		-s, --silent          Shows no output whatsoever.
-		-p, -path            Specify the path to a folder where the .npmbox file(s) will be written.
+		-p, --path            Specify the path to a folder where the .npmbox file(s) will be written.

 You must specify at least one package.